When you shop at a department store or large clothing retailer, you’ll often see any tailored jacket for sale listed as a “blazer.”

 Business Casual Sports Coat Look – Combine a navy herringbone sport coat with beige chinos, a light pink Oxford shirt, and dark brown penny loafers.

-Semi-Formal Sports Coat Look – Wear a dark blue sport coat with gray flannel trousers, a white dress shirt, a patterned pocket square, and black monk strap shoes.
+Semi-Formal Sports Coat Look – Wear a dark blue sports coat with grey flannel trousers, a white dress shirt, a patterned pocket square, and black monk strap shoes.

 On occasions where it would be inappropriate to wear a sports coat or blazer in place of a suit jacket, a full suit is typically required for very formal events such as black-tie affairs, galas, or highly conservative business settings.